openhab/openhab-docs/developers/ide/vscode.md

     Either globally define the formatting options via ```Files->Preferences->Settings->Extendions->Java configuration``` (or in the global ```settings.json```).
 You can also define them local to a specific bundle by putting those lines in the ```.vscode/settings.json``` file in the bundle (similar to ```tasks.json```/```launch.json``` below).

-	Download [settings.json](https://raw.githubusercontent.com/openhab/openhab-docs/master/developers/ide/examples/vscode/settings.json) if you recommended settings (or simply wish to copy the URLs in the above image).
+	Download [settings.json](https://raw.githubusercontent.com/openhab/openhab-docs/master/developers/ide/examples/vscode/settings.json) for the recommended settings (or simply wish to copy the URLs in the above image).

 ## Steps for each Bundle